gsarmaonline/goiter/testsuite/README.md

 1. Open your browser and visit: http://localhost:8080/auth/google
 2. Complete the Google OAuth flow
-3. After successful login, you'll be redirected to the frontend
+3. After successful login, you'll be redirected to the frontend with a `token` query parameter in the URL.
-4. Open your browser's developer tools (F12)
-5. Go to Application/Storage -> Cookies
-6. Find the 'session' cookie and copy its value
+4. Copy the value of the `token` parameter.
-7. Paste the session cookie value here: your_session_cookie_here
+5. Paste the token value here: your_jwt_token_here

 🔄 Testing authentication...
 ✅ Login successful!
 Welcome, John Doe (john@example.com)